 II.
 CACHE CONTAINERS AND CONTENTS

-B. Each cache container must contain a permit sticker affixed to the inside identifying it as an approved cache and containing the registration number and approval date.
+B. Each cache container must contain a permit number affixed to the inside identifying it as an approved cache.

 C. Caches may not contain inappropriate or dangerous items.
 Such items include, but are not limited to, food, medications, personal/hygiene products, pornography, weapons of any type, etc.